keithhb33/AI-Movie-Shorts/README.md

 Users must configure the YouTube API to access their particular YouTube channel.
 This configuration is optional if users only wish to generate MP4 files.

 Follow the steps <a href="https://developers.google.com/youtube/v3/guides/uploading_a_video">here</a> only under the "Requirements" heading.
 Configure your YouTube API <a href="https://console.cloud.google.com/apis/dashboard">here</a>.
-Once the YouTube Data API web-application has been configured, paste the correct "client_id" and "client_secret" into the existing client_secrets.json or replace the file.
+Once the YouTube Data API web application has been configured, paste the correct "client_id" and "client_secret" into the existing client_secrets.json or replace the file.

 After clicking "Upload All to Youtube" on the GUI, users should be asked to sign in to the Google account associated with their YouTube channel, and all of the outputted .MP4 files in the "output" directory will upload to YouTube.